justinrgarrard/world-of-naevis.net/docs/the_frontier/greenlands/dwarves.md

 #### Overview

-Comparatively much smaller than the Elven Empire, Dwarven City-States like Argos and Moorlock are mountain fortress that resist any attempt at invasion.
+Comparatively much smaller than the Elven Empire, Dwarven City-States like Argos and Moorlock are mountain fortresses that resist any attempt at invasion.
 Each is ruled by a council of Dwarven patricians from well-established clans.
 Hilly regions adjacent to the mountain cities are mined and worked by human serfs.

 #### Mos Maiorum